 How do you propose to educate parents about disease prevention and precautions to be taken?

 One of the most important jobs of a pediatrician is to educate the guardians in how to take care of their child.
 Talk about certain preventive measures, precautions, dietary restrictions, exercises and other simple tips that parents would benefit from.

 Share some strategies for young inexperienced parents and guardians to prevent accidents or injuries?

 Here you can mention some real-life incidents, anecdotes where you advised parents on how to take good care of their kids.
 For example, following a proper diet, avoiding junk food, proper exercise, proper posture, medications etc. work wonders in helping children recover.
 Also, mention the measures that inexperienced parents can adapt to prevent a reoccurrence of the accident or illness.

 Have you ever organized or been a part of a big-scale medical camp?

 As a pediatrician, you might also have to work outside the hospital.
-Setting up camps, working for NGOs, setting clinics in schools, refugee camps are all part of your job.
+Setting up camps, working for NGOs, and setting clinics in schools, and refugee camps are all part of your job.
 Mention any and every such program and project you were a part of no matter how insignificant it was.
 It is a brilliant opportunity to showcase your administrative and leadership skills.
 Read here – 14 Toughest Nursing Leadership Interview Questions